LaMarr Woodley: Pittsburgh Steelers

 In 2009, he recorded 62 tackles, 13.5 sacks, 1 forced fumble and 1 fumble recovery, which he returned for a touchdown.
 He was named to his first Pro Bowl for his outstanding performance.

 He is a member of the Air Jordan brand.

 In 2010, Woodley had 50 tackles, 10.0 sacks, an interception (which he ran back for a touchdown), two pass deflections, three forced fumbles and two fumble recoveries.

 At the end of the 2010 season, Woodley and the Steelers appeared in Super Bowl XLV against the Green Bay Packers.
 He was a starter in the game, recording three total tackles and a sack in the 31–25 loss.
+He was ranked 82nd by his fellow players on the NFL Top 100 Players of 2011.
 After the lockout during the following offseason, Woodley signed a six-year, $61.5 million contract, the largest contract the Steelers ever gave to a defensive player.

 During the 2011 season, Woodley missed six games with a hamstring injury and accordingly only recorded 39 tackles and 9.0 sacks.
 However, during the four game period when James Harrison (his OLB partner and Steelers primary pass rusher) was injured, Woodley moved into Harrison's role and greatly improved his performance, recording 7.5 sacks during those four games.
 He was voted 63rd best player of the 2011 season by NFL players.

 On December 15, 2013, the Pittsburgh Steelers placed Lamar Woodley on the season ending IR due to a calf injury.
 At the time, he had 5 sacks, and 36 tackles in 11 games played in the season.

 Woodley was released by the team on March 11, 2014.